 The Chairman for the California Society Valley Forge Teacher Scholarship Award Program is Bob Taylor.

 This award is open to all 5th Grade Elementary School Teachers, 8th Grade and High School American History Teachers, either public, private or parochial who teach the American Revolution.
 The selected teachers (up to two each year) will receive a trip to the Summer Graduate Teacher Workshop related to the American Revolution presented by the Freedoms Foundation at Valley Forge, Pennsylvania.
 (The chosen workshop will be the one most closely related to the American Revolution.)
-The Award, valued up to $2,150 includes tuition, room and board*, and transportation expenses (up to $500.00). (*meals are provided when on-campus only; meals for off-campus visits to workshop sites are not included.)
+The Award, valued up to $2,150 includes tuition, room and board*, and transportation expenses (up to $500.00). (* for the workshop described below, breakfast will be provided at the hotel; however, lunch and dinner while traveling is not included.)

 Download a Powerpoint Presentation: Freedoms Foundation at Valley Forge Presentation